 Out of all the things that unite us as human beings, complaining about the rising cost of living has to be at the top of the list.
 And another thing that has to be right up there is that sense of relief we get when we discover that things aren’t as bad at home as they are somewhere else.
-With that in mind, let’s take a look at Ceoworld’s annual survey of the most expensive nations in the world.
+With that in mind, let’s take a look at Ceoworld’s annual survey of the most expensive countries in the world.

 Nations were ranked through the analysis of five major metrics: cost of living, rent, groceries, eating out, and purchasing power.
 Dozens of studies were reviewed, along with the consumer price index and Numbeo Cost of Living Index for accurate results.
 After the initial analytics, the magazine made assessments determining the living costs in matters of transportation, clothing, utilities, groceries, and so on.